 Some drivers always follow other cars too closely.
 For them, tailgating is just a bad, and a dangerous, habit.
 Did you know that habitual tailgaters have to get their brakes fixed twice as often as other drivers?
 Since they feel compelled to remain right behind the car in front of them no matter what the circumstances, they must continually apply their brakes to keep from hitting the car in front.
 If they would just ease up and leave four or five feet of room in front, they generally would not have to apply their brakes much at all while their car is in motion!!
 Brake Repair Shops love tailgaters--they help keep their shops in business!

 Tailgating is also costly.
-The fine for Following Too Closely is $170 in Reno.
-The fine for Duty to Decrease Speed is $115.
+Potential fines and court fees for Following Too Closely and/or Duty to Decrease Speed are in the hundreds of dollars.
 Add to this the cost of having an accident and having to pay a deductible for car repair and then having your auto insurance company raise your rates because you rear-ended someone.